vippsas/vipps-qr-api/vipps-qr-one-time-payment-api-howitworks.md

 <!-- START_METADATA
 ---
+title: How the QR API works with one-time payment
-title: How it works with one-time payment
+sidebar_label: How it works with one-time payment
 sidebar_position: 15
+description: How the QR API works with one-time payment
+pagination_next: null
+pagination_prev: null
 ---
 END_METADATA -->

-# How it works with one-time payment
+# How the QR API works with one-time payment

 <!-- START_COMMENT -->